jaberkow/WaveRL/README.md

 # python visualize.py -i output.npz -f first_output
 ```

-This will produce two files `first_output.eps` which plots the trajectory of the energy over the episode and `first_output.gif` which is an animation of the bridge and the impulse force.
+This will produce two files `first_output.png` which plots the trajectory of the energy over the episode and `first_output.gif` which is an animation of the bridge and the impulse force.